jhsiao999/singleCell-method/README.md

 ### 3. Personalizing ashlar

+Now that you have a copy of ashlar.
+Edit the following content and add your project information.

-* analysis/index.Rmd: this is your table of content.
+* analysis/index.Rmd: Homepage of the website, which is typically the table of content.
 Follow markdown syntax to make bullet lists.
+* README.md: readme of the GitHub repository.
+* analysis/include/before_body.html: In line 17, change the hyperlink of the GitHub repository.
+* analysis/license.Rmd: Change the software license if necessary.
+* analysis/about.Rmd: Edit basic information about yourself or about the project.

 ### 4. Adding and committing local files